lzl124631x/algorithm/binary-answer.md

 Our goal is the find the maximum `i` that `valid(i) == true`.

 We can use two pointers `L = minVal, R = maxVal`, and keep using binary search to move the pointers towards each other until they swap order.
+In the end, `R` will point to the largest value that is valid, `L` will point to the smallest value that is invalid.

 ![](.gitbook/assets/binary-answer-2.png)